 Switzerland: Labour Regulation

-By comparison with the EU, Switzerland regulates comparatively few aspects of the employer/employee relationship, and labour law in general is more favourable towards the employer than is the case in the EU, although some influence is being felt from the EU acquis through the 'Bilateral Agreements' which have been signed between Switzerland and the EU.
+Compared to the EU, Switzerland regulates few aspects of the employer-employee relationship.
+Where it does, Swiss labour law is generally more favourable to the employer than EU law, though there is some influence from the EU acquis communautaire through the bilateral agreements signed by Switzerland and the EU.

-A written contract of employment is not required except in certain special cases.
-For most workers, the maximum work-week is 45 hours, although overtime is permitted.
+A written contract of employment is only required in certain special cases.
+For most workers, the maximum working week is 45 hours, though overtime is permitted.
 The limit on hours does not apply to managers.
-Four weeks' vacation is the minimum, and cannot be 'bought out'.
+Four weeks' paid holiday is the minimum, and this time cannot be 'bought out'.

-Maternity leave is available (as it is in all countries except the USA and Papua New Guinea), with a return to work is only permitted after a minimum of 6 to 8 weeks.
-Compensation is payable if pregnancy results in termination of employment, the woman affected is entitled to compensation.
+Paid maternity leave is available (as it is in all countries except the USA and Papua New Guinea), with a return to work only permitted after a minimum of 6 to 8 weeks.
+If pregnancy results in termination of employment, the woman affected is entitled to compensation.

 An employer may terminate an employer 'with cause'.
 The legislation is not specific, and in the event of a dispute, a judge in court (not a tribunal) will decide.
 There are some rules about compensation for termination, but they are not onerous.